bstachmann/git-workshop/headings/wie-funktioniert-git.en.md

-## Was Git im innersten zusammenhält
+## What holds Git together at its core

 <!-- .slide: data-background-image="section-headers/faustus.png" data-background-opacity="0.3" data-background-size="90%"-->